rhagarty/techxchange-instanton-lab/README.md

 $ kubectl apply -f deploy-with-instanton.yaml
 ```

-Use the same commands as above to monitor the application.
+Use the same `kubectl pods` and `kubeclt logs` commands as above to monitor the application.

 Compare the start times of both applications and note how the InstantOn version again starts around 10x faster.